 “The process involves a lot of variables,” said Steve Millard, Murray’s senior vice president of merchandising and operations.
 “We went back and forth between Holstein and Jersey milk, and we tried many different culture combinations.
 During the aging process, we sampled each test batch regularly to find the combination that fit our desired profile.”

-This spring, after two years of development, the company launched Murray’s Cavemaster Reserve Ezra – a bright, lemony flavored cheddar named with a nod to Cornell’s founder.
+This spring, after two years of development, the company launched Murray’s Clothbound Cheddar – a bright, lemony flavored cheddar named with a nod to Cornell’s founder.
 Created with milk from cows on campus, the cheese is produced at FPDL in Stocking Hall and shipped to Murray’s, where it is wrapped in cheesecloth and rubbed with lard before being in placed in rind caves to age for 12 months.
 It’s the newest New York-made clothbound cheddar on the market.

 Rob Ralyea, M.S. ’98, senior extension associate and general manager of FPDL, said Cornell’s lab offers many advantages for the New York state dairy industry to help companies like Murray’s get their products on the market.

 “Most commercial vats hold about 30,000 pounds.
 Here at Cornell we can do small volume runs of 50 gallons, and we can do it by hand, allowing us to understand what’s going on throughout the process,” Ralyea said.
 “The investment in research and development is smaller for our clients, and they don’t have to lose days of production as they develop a new product.”

 The flexibility of the space allows cheesemakers to start small as they tweak recipes and scale up production when needed.
 FPDL also holds workshops on milk, cheese, yogurt, food safety and sanitation, and they are developing their own cheese lines, including an established favorite, Big Red Cheddar.